atlasphp/Atlas.Cli/docs/getting-started.md

 php ./vendor/bin/atlas-skeleton.php /path/to/skeleton-config.php
 ```

-That will read every table in the database create one DataSource directory for
+That will read every table in the database and create one DataSource directory
-each of them, each with several classes:
+for each of them, each with several classes:

 ```
 └── Thread